binapani-edu/blog/blogs/gurukul-to-google/content.md

 ## References

 <details>
-<summary>click to expand and see all citations, references and further reading materials</summary>
+<summary>click to expand and see all citations, references, and further reading materials</summary>

 ### Pre-Vedic and Indus Valley Civilization